kkm24132/Mentoring_Enablement/README.md

 ## (Step:  4) Deep dive into ML and DL

-* Applications and Use Cases leveraging CNN, RNN
+* Applications and Use Cases leveraging CNN, RNN, LSTM
-* Area wise use cases - Forecasting, Classification etc.
+* Area wise use cases around - Forecasting, Classification, Clustering, Association etc.
+* Research based thinking / analysis to solve novel problems / methods / approaches

 ## (Step: Infinity) Continuous Learning, Stay Current
 This is all about continuous learning - what I refer as CD learning - Continuous Deep Learning.
 Sky is the limit.
 Keep yourself up to date and continue to learn.
 There is no end to it.